Can we really see the Christmas star this year? Jupiter facts say yes

 Jupiter and Saturn will appear closer to each other in the night sky tonight than they have in 800 years – forming a celestial beacon akin to the Star of Bethlehem.
 The gas giants – the largest planets in the solar system – have been slowly getting closer in the sky since the summer, and will now appear like a double planet system.
 Coinciding with the Winter Solstice, this conjunction can be viewed by eye from anywhere on Earth.

 Researchers have suggested that the ‘three wise men’ may have followed a triple conjunction of Jupiter, Saturn, and Venus.
 While Venus won’t be part of this week’s conjunction, it will still be an impressive astronomical site – one best viewed on the equator, but visible worldwide.

-The planets regularly appear to pass each other in the solar system, with the positions of Jupiter & Saturn being aligned in the sky about once every 20 years.
+According to the experts at Star Registration, the planets regularly appear to pass each other in the solar system, with the positions of Jupiter & Saturn being aligned in the sky about once every 20 years.
 What makes this year’s spectacle so rare is it’s been nearly 400 years since the planets passed this close in the sky.
 And nearly 800 years since the alignment of Saturn & Jupiter occurred at night, allowing nearly everyone around the world to witness this “great conjunction”.

 Jupiter- Saturn conjunction.

 Taken by Mike Leemhuis on December 18, 2020 KY, USA#jupitersaturnconjunction pic.twitter.com/pjIwVC20yP